A Center Transversal Theorem for mass assignments

-Mass assignments on tautological vector bundles over Grassmannian manifolds have been recently used in \cite{schnider2020ham}, \cite{axelrod2022bisections} and \cite{BlagojevicCalles-2023}.
+(Here, ``sufficient depth'' means depth bounded below by some constant depending only on $B$.)
+This kind of problem has been studied using advanced techniques of algebraic topology, more precisely, using results concerning characteristic classes.
+Those techniques so far seem to require specific computations of characteristic classes of the bundle $\eta$, which means they can only be applied to a specific choice of vector bundle.
+Mass assignments on tautological vector bundles over Grassmannian manifolds have been recently used in \cite{schnider2020ham}, \cite{axelrod2022bisections}, and \cite{BlagojevicCalles-2023}.
 Those papers use this particular kind of mass assignment to study extensions of mass partition problems like the Gr\"unbaum--Hadwiger--Ramos problem and the center transversal theorem.
-We shall work in a slightly different setting, as explained in the next section.
+We have chosen instead to focus on a slightly more general class of bundles that includes tautological bundles on Grassmannians.
+The bundles we consider are defined on real flag manifolds, and are described in the next section.

-\subsection{Mass assignments over flag manifolds.}
+\subsection{Mass Assignments Over Flag Manifolds}